Menu

 True Git Isolation

 Each session runs in its own Git Worktree.
 File changes in one lane never leak into another.
-Switch contexts instantly without stash/pop headaches.
+Switch contexts without stash/pop headaches.

 Session Resume